-Warders would often withhold food, or serve moldy rice to the prisoners.
+Wardens would often withhold food, or serve moldy rice to the prisoners.
 Rancid water would be given, and prisons would live in conditions of squalor.
-During summers, it would be difficult to breathe, and prisoners would arrange for the elderly or sick to be close to the fresh air; while during the winters, prisoners would have to lay chest to back to keep warm with no materials for warmth given.
+During summers, it would be difficult to breathe, and prisoners would arrange for the elderly or sick to be close to the fresh air.
+During the winters, prisoners would have to lay chest to back to keep warm with no materials for warmth given.
 Women and children were also kept in their own cells, usually painted tar black to decrease moral.

 The treatment of the Vietnamese at Hoa Lo by the French leaves a bitterness towards them to this day.
 However, once the Vietnamese won their independence against the French, they quickly turned the prison to their own gain and began holding their own political dissidents.
 There is even one of the guillotines that was used at the prison on display.